 - Durability: Nylon is a strong fiber in terms of tensile strength, so it is well strong enough for use as a swimsuit fabric.
 However, it degrades more easily under UV (sunlight) and pills much more easily than polyester.

-- Colorfastness: Nylon does not hold color quite as well as poly and is not easily printed.
+- Colorfastness: Nylon does not hold color quite as well as poly.

 - Cost: Prices of Nylon can range widely, but is generally just a bit more than poly.

 - Look/Feel: Nylon has a great, soft handfeel and that is the primary reason for its popularity, in addition to its wider variety of sheens available.

 - NOT Printable at Low Volume: Many printers will print artwork to nylon fabrics, but it is NOT INTENDED for sublimation printing.
 It can be done, but it is not colorfast, washes out fairly quickly and has poor definition with vector artwork.
 Definitely not recommended for a quality product.

 Unfortunately, ALL synthetic fabrics release micro-plastic waste into the water.
 So… that sucks. 🙁 But fortunately, some of the swimsuit fabrics available are made from recycled materials.
 Recently, Econyl, a recycled nylon fabric has gotten enormous press for its use of fishing industry waste in its recycled nylon filament.
 Other companies have begun producing recycled polyester products as well.
 While there is some debate about the environmental impact of the recycling process itself, there can be no doubt that upcycling plastic waste into the fashion industry is a good thing.

 In summary, the best fabric for swimwear is the one which makes the most sense for your needs.
 We personally like the easy printing capability and durability of polyester.
 The feel and finish of nylon is great too.
 If you can find a polyester that you love, then you’ll have the best of both worlds.